Mammography Service | The Medical City

 CALL US

 We accept walk-in appointments for mammograms and ultrasounds.
 Our hours are Monday through Saturday from 7:00 AM to 5:00 PM.
-Contact us at 8988-1000 ext.
-6527 so we can assist you with your breast health needs.

-The Medical City's Breast Center is located on the 6th floor, Nursing Tower B.
+We are available to serve you Monday to Friday, from 8:00AM to 5:00PM.
+Schedule your appointment today by contacting us at 8988-1000 or 8988-7000 local 2248.
+The Medical City’s Breast Center is located on the 6th floor, Nursing Tower B.

 PATIENT SERVICES / Programs and Services